elmemy/EventBuilderApp/README.md

 ---

-Certainly!
-Here's how you can explain dependency injection in the README file:

----

 ### Dependency Injection

 Dependency injection is a design pattern used in the project to enhance flexibility, modularity, and testability by decoupling components and their dependencies.
 In this project: